kristianhelgesen/aramis/README.md

 The template to render the content must be in the same package as the content object, and be named the same as the class - in lowercase with .art suffix.

-To enable rendering in different perspectives, add the perspective name to the template file.
+To add a template for rendering the content in a different perspective, add a template that ends with the perspective name.

-Controllers is also supported.
+Controllers are also supported.
 Add "Controller" to the model class name, and it is directly available in the template.

 ```
 Article.java
 ArticleController.java